nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Fees Management

 TAB automates the updating of individual lesson fees after the lesson has ended.
 The Fees Calculation is facilitated by:
 * `FeesCalculator` implements the `Calculator` interface.
-It is responsible for calculates the amount to update for each specific lesson.
+It is responsible for calculating the amount to update for each specific lesson.
-* `LastUpdatedDate` stores the `LocalDateTime` of when the `AddressBook` was last updated. `LastUpdatedDate` is stored in `AddressBook`.
+* `LastUpdatedDate` stores a `LocalDateTime` of when the `AddressBook` was last updated. `LastUpdatedDate` is stored in `AddressBook`.
 * `Money` and its subclass facilitates the payment mechanism.
 Each `Lesson` contains a `LessonRates` field and a `OutstandingFees` field.
-Both of which extends `Money`.
+Both of which extend `Money`.

 When the user launches TAB, in `MainApp#initModelManager()`, the `FeesCalculator` would update all the outstanding lesson fees in the model.
-Figure I.6.1 is a sequence diagram after user launches TAB.
+Figure I.6.1 is a sequence diagram after the user launches TAB.

 ![UpdateFeesSequenceDiagram](images/UpdateFeesSequenceDiagram.png)

 *Figure I.6.1: Sequence diagram of Update Fees.*

-In `initModelManager()`, after the `model` was built from storage, `FeesCalculator#UpdateAllLessonOutstanding()` is called to update the lesson fees.
+In `initModelManager()`, after the `model` has been built from storage, `FeesCalculator#UpdateAllLessonOutstanding()` is called to update the lesson fees.
 For each person in `addressBook`, a new `updatedPerson` would be created.
 When creating the new `updatedPerson`, for each lesson that the person has, `updateLessonOutstandingFeesField()` will update all the outstanding fees fields using `lastUpdatedDate` and the current local date time.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
-FeesCalculator do not refresh the outstanding fees immediately after the lesson ends if TAB is open.
+FeesCalculator does not update the outstanding fees immediately after a lesson ends when TAB is open.
 Users need to relaunch TAB to see the updated outstanding fees. </div>

 The following is the logic of `FeesCalculator` to decide whether to update the specific lesson: